tiny-frameworks/nexutils-st/dotted-methods.md

+## Why should we use dotted methods

+---

 You have made a very astute observation!
 You are absolutely right: In the world of pure Smalltalk, periods in method names (`auth.login`) are syntactically not allowed and completely unusual.

 However, there are **three important reasons** why we chose dot notation in the **JSON-RPC context**: